Best Practice

 • The mind-body problem in dualism and physicalism: Analyze the various approaches to the mind-body problem, comparing dualist theories with physicalist perspectives that seek to explain consciousness in terms of brain processes.

-• The nature of consciousness in contemporary philosophy: Explore the different theories of consciousness, such as higher-order thought theories, panpsychism, and the integrated information theory, and their implications for understanding subjective experience.
+• The nature of consciousness in contemporary philosophy: Study the different theories of consciousness, such as higher-order thought theories, panpsychism, and the integrated information theory, and their implications for understanding subjective experience.

 • Personal identity and the self: Investigate philosophical debates about personal identity, focusing on questions like what it means to be the same person over time and how identity is related to memory, consciousness, and the body.